AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 #### **Returns:**

 * (null|string) Return value cannot be obtained when executed as a transaction because Ethereum nodes [discard](#transaction-return-values) transaction return values.
-However, if `p.tx.send` is set to `false`, this function will return the Ethereum contract address of the Fee Window that is currently active in the specified Universe, as a 20-byte hexadecimal string.
+However, if `p.tx.send` is set to `false`, this function will return the Ethereum contract address of the Dispute Window that is currently active in the specified Universe, as a 20-byte hexadecimal string.

 ### augur.api.Universe.getOrCreateDisputeWindowByTimestamp(p)

 Gets the Ethereum contract address of the active [Dispute Window](#dispute-window) at the specified Unix timestamp in a given [Universe](#universe).
-If the Ethereum contract address for the Fee Window does not already exist, this function will create it.
-This transaction will trigger a [`DisputeWindowCreated`](#DisputeWindowCreated) event if the Fee window is created without any errors.
+If the Ethereum contract address for the Dispute Window does not already exist, this function will create it.
+This transaction will trigger a [`DisputeWindowCreated`](#DisputeWindowCreated) event if the Dispute Window is created without any errors.

 #### Parameters:

 * **`p`** (Object) Parameters object.
-    * **`p._timestamp`**  (string) Unix timestamp that falls within the desired Fee Window, as a hexadecimal string.
+    * **`p._timestamp`**  (string) Unix timestamp that falls within the desired Dispute Window, as a hexadecimal string.
     * **`p.tx`** (Object) Object containing details about how this transaction should be made.
         * **`p.tx.to`** (string) Ethereum contract address on which to call this function, as a 20-byte hexadecimal string.
         * **`p.tx.send`** (boolean) &lt;optional> Whether this function should be executed as a transaction.
 When set to `false`, this function will be executed as a call, which will simply return the last value that was cached (and will not use any gas).
 When set to `true`, this function will be executed as a transaction, which will use gas to re-calculate the value and cache it.
 (However, the return value will not be [obtainable](#transaction-return-values).)